Material & Section

 K u = F

 using the direct stiffness method with full 12×12 local stiffness matrices for each 6-DOF space-frame element.
 The solver assembles the global stiffness matrix, applies boundary conditions by static condensation, and recovers reactions and end forces exactly.
-Deflected shape is shown at user-controlled scale (default ×500) using exact cubic Hermitian interpolation.
+Deflected shape uses auto-scaled visualization (typically ×50–×5000) so both original and deformed geometry stay visible after solve.

 DSM backend guarantees machine-precision results identical to commercial packages (SAP2000, STAAD.Pro, ETABS) for linear-elastic prismatic members.